canzarlab/Specter/README.md

 Please refer to Specter_demo.m for instructions on how to use this code.
 Input Data are gene expression data matrix (columns are genes (PCs) and rows are cells).

-If you do not have MATLAB install, feel free to contact us if you want to run Specter on your data via e-mail do@genzentrum.lmu.de.

 ## Analyze multimodal clustering from Specter